 With the mobile segment enabled, you can now compare each segment and apply the optimization accordingly.

-There is a sound connection between your website’s UX and its functionality.
+There is a sound connection between your website’s UX (user experience) and its functionality.
 UX is how users act and feel when they’re using your WordPress site.
-For 83 percent of consumers, a smooth experience across all devices matters.
-If you don’t know how to provide a positive user journey on your site, you may not be able to retain your existing customers or bring in new ones.
+According to TechJury, a great UX can increase conversions by up to 400%.
+So, if you don’t know how to provide a positive user journey on your site, you may not be able to retain your existing customers or bring in new ones.

-Here is how you can improve the UX on your WordPress site:
+Here is how you can improve the UX on your WordPress website:

 People who browse your site appreciate it when their journey is made easy and effortless.
 This is why you should have a clear category separation and keep the design harmonious.
 Make sure your navigation titles are correct and that every navigational element is clickable.
 The search bar should always be on top and easily discoverable by screen readers.